Biden calls Papua leader Marape after cancelling meeting | Politics

 - United States

-U.S. President Joe Biden rang his Papua New Guinea counterpart James Marape on Thursday after cancelling an historic meeting in the Pacific islands nation to tell him Secretary of State Antony Blinken would travel in his place, Marape said.
-Pacific island leaders will meet with Indian Prime Minister Narendra Modi and a high-level U.S. delegation in Papua New Guinea on Monday, Fijian officials had said earlier, after Biden cancelled his attendance at the talks.
+U.S. President Joe Biden telephoned his Papua New Guinea counterpart James Marape on Thursday after cancelling a historic meeting in the Pacific islands nation to tell him Secretary of State Antony Blinken would travel in his place, the two leaders said.
+Pacific island leaders will meet Indian Prime Minister Narendra Modi and a high-level U.S. delegation in Papua New Guinea on Monday.

 Biden pulled out of the visit to Papua New Guinea due to debt ceiling negotiations in Washington, a move seen by some as a blow to U.S. diplomacy in the region.
-Biden had been expected to meet with 18 leaders from the region's main bloc, the Pacific Islands Forum, and sign a defence cooperation agreement with PNG on Monday.
+Biden had been expected to meet 18 leaders from the region's main bloc, the Pacific Islands Forum, and sign a defence co-operation pact with PNG on Monday.

-Marape told a press conference on Thursday that Biden had called him that afternoon and invited him to a U.S.- Pacific island summit in September.
-"I was privileged on behalf of the people that (Biden) placed a call directly to my cell phone... he conveyed his sincerest apologies that he cannot make it to our country," Marape said.
+Marape told a press conference on Thursday that Biden had called him and invited him to a U.S.- Pacific island summit in Washington in September.
+"I was privileged on behalf of the people that (Biden) placed a call directly to my cell phone ... he conveyed his sincerest apologies that he cannot make it to our country," Marape said.

+Biden said Blinken would travel to PNG in his place, Marape added.
+Biden called from Air Force One, the White House said in a statement, to personally convey the reason he was unable to travel to PNG was due to the need to ensure Congress took action to avert a default.

-The chairman of the Pacific Islands Forum, Cook Islands Prime Minister Mark Brown, said the regional meeting had originally been organised between the Pacific countries and India, and his plans to travel to PNG were unchanged.
-Brown told Reuters he welcomed "increased engagement by the larger countries in the Pacific as an opportunity to discuss and articulate Pacific challenges and opportunities at leader level".
+Action on climate change, protection of maritime resources and economic growth were priorities, it added.
+The chairman of the Pacific Islands Forum, Cook Islands Prime Minister Mark Brown, said he welcomed increased engagement by the larger countries in the Pacific as an opportunity to discuss and articulate regional challenges.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)